 The quality and the reputation of the attorneys and their interaction are important.
 Generally, Defendants are represented by highly-paid, highly-competent attorneys.
-Defendant’s attorneys will not recommend settlement unless they feel that they will lose.
-That is why it is important to have a Plaintiff’s attorney who is highly-skilled, well-known to the other side, and has a track record for winning sexual harassment cases.
+The defendant’s attorneys will not recommend settlement unless they feel that they will lose.
+That is why it is important to have a Plaintiff’s attorney who is highly-skilled, well-known to the other side and has a track record for winning sexual harassment cases.

 The attitude of the Plaintiff is important because if the Plaintiff accepts the recommendation of the Plaintiff’s attorney, it will receive the maximum value of the case.